If you’re considering applying for Teach For America, but aren’t sure if you’re eligible, find out more about our requirements here.

 You can certainly apply if you have kids and we’ll do our best to make sure you won’t have to relocate.
-If you’re invited to an interview you’ll complete the pre-assignment form, where you can indicate any special circumstances that might make it difficult to relocate.
-Our Assignment Team will do everything in their power to make sure you and your family stay put.
+If you interview for the corps, you’ll complete a regional preference form, where you can indicate any special circumstances that might make it difficult to relocate.
+Our Admissions Team will do everything in their power to make sure you and your family stay put.
 Granted, sometimes we’re limited by the needs of your preferred region and where/what you’re eligible to teach, but we’ll work with you to try and meet you and your family's needs.

 Please remember that you will still have to attend our six-week summer training, which may not be in the same location as your regional placement.
 We can arrange family housing for corps members who choose to bring family to the summer training and can also provide information about childcare services, although Teach For America does not provide childcare.
-More details about this would be available if you are accepted to the corps.
+More details about training and summer housing would be available when you are accepted to the corps.

 Teach For America requires that all applicants possess a bachelor’s degree by the start of our training program (between early and mid-June), which varies depending on your assigned region.
 Having a bachelor’s degree by the first day of the summer training is a requirement because corps members teach summer school in a public school system during this time.
 Corps members are also placed in teaching positions in their assigned region throughout the spring and summer.

 If you’ve completed all of your coursework for your undergraduate degree but are still waiting to have your degree conferred, normally we can work with you to get the necessary documentation from your school to verify that you are eligible.
-If you still have coursework to complete after June though, you will not be eligible for the 2019 corps.
-If you have a graduation date between July 2019 and June 2020, you may be eligible to apply early for the 2020 corps.
-This application will be available on our website by January 2019.
+If you still have coursework to complete after June though, you will not be eligible for the 2021 corps.
+If you have a graduation date between July 2021 and June 2022, you may be eligible to apply early for the 2022 corps.
+This application will be available on our website by this winter.

-I have a summer conflict which interferes with the summer training requirements
+I have a summer conflict that interferes with the summer training requirements.

-Summer training, which generally includes a week-long regional induction, five-week intensive training institute, and a week-long regional orientation, is mandatory, no way around this one.
+Summer training, which generally includes a week-long regional induction, five-week intensive training institute, and a week-long regional orientation, is mandatory.
 As a general rule of thumb, once corps members begin induction, they can expect to have weekday commitments from that day forward until the beginning of the school year.